Cowanlab/airrship/docs/quickstart.md

 * balanced usage of the gene families
 * no trimming of the 5' end of the D gene
 * no insertion of nucleotides between the D and J gene (no NP2 regions)
+* include non-productive sequences in output and limit them to 10% of the repertoire

 ```bash
 airrship -o complex_repertoire \